the-anna-project/annad/doc/development/README.md

 ```

 Now what happened?
 Because of our directory structure and `Makefile` magic the
-project structure looks like this.
+`.workspace` directory was extended with the dependencies.
 ```
-~/projects/private/anna                     # This is the second path within GOPATH and used for the anna project ├── ...
+~/projects/private/anna                   # this is the second GOPATH used for the project ├── ...
 └── src
     └── github.com
         └── xh3b4sd
             └── anna
                 ├── ...
-                └── .workspace              # This is the first path within GOPATH and used for dependencies ├── ...
+                └── .workspace            # this is the first GOPATH used for the dependencies ├── ...
                     └── src
                         ├── github.com